MediScribe/docjet-mobile/docs/current/dev-ui-playground.md

   - Trigger notifications of all types (info, success, warning, error)
   - Test auto-dismiss and manual dismiss behaviors
   - Experiment with rapid sequential notifications

+## File Storage in Playground

+Files created during playground testing are stored in the application's document directory using the same structure as production:

+- **Audio Recordings**: Stored in `<app_documents>/audio/` directory
+- **Test Files**: Although persisted to disk, these files are not synced to the server until explicitly triggered
+- **Cleanup**: Files created in the playground *are* real files consuming device storage and should be cleaned up periodically during development

 ## Setup Status